pywbem/pywbem/docs/intro.rst

 Standards conformance
 ---------------------

-Pywbem conforms to the following CIM and WBEM standards, in the version specified when following the links to the standards:
+The pywbem client and pywbem indication listener conform to the following CIM and WBEM standards, in the version specified when following the links to the standards:

-* The supported WBEM protocol is CIM-XML; it conforms to :term:`DSP0200` and :term:`DSP0201`.
+* The implementation of the CIM-XML protocol in pywbem (client and listener) conforms to :term:`DSP0200` and :term:`DSP0201`.

   Limitations:

-  - Multi-requests are not supported.
-This is not a functional limitation though, because the use of multi-requests is entirely determined by the
-    client: If a client does not send multi-requests, the server does not send back multi-responses.

-  - CIM-XML supports CIM methods with a void return type.
-However, DSP0004 does not support them, and neither does pywbem.

-  - CIM-XML supports CIM references to classes.
-However, DSP0004 does not support them, and neither does pywbem (references are always to instances).

-  - The ``EnumerationCount`` operation is not supported by pywbem.

   - The mock support of pywbem (see :ref:`Mock support`) does not support the ``ModifyClass`` operation.
 Note that in its implementation of the CIM-XML protocol, pywbem does support the ``ModifyClass`` operation.

+  - The ``EnumerationCount`` operation is not supported by pywbem.
+That operation is optional for WBEM servers to support, and is hard to implement reasonably.

+  - Multi-requests are not supported by pywbem.
+This is not a functional limitation though, because the use of multi-requests is entirely determined by the client: If a client does not use multi-requests, the server does not use multi-responses.

+  Notes:

+  - The CIM-XML representation as defined in :term:`DSP0201` supports CIM methods that have a void return type.
+However, the CIM architecture defined in :term:`DSP0004` does not support that, and neither does pywbem.

+  - The CIM-XML representation as defined in :term:`DSP0201` supports references to CIM classes.
+However, the CIM architecture defined in :term:`DSP0004` does not support that, and neither does pywbem.

-* The CIM-XML representation of :ref:`CIM objects` as produced by their ``tocimxml()`` and ``tocimxmlstr()`` methods conforms to :term:`DSP0201`.
+* The CIM-XML representation of :ref:`CIM objects` as produced by their ``tocimxml()`` and ``tocimxmlstr()`` methods conforms to the representations for these objects as defined in :term:`DSP0201`.

   Limitations: